-At the back of this platform I cut out a narrow slit the width of the drop down cover to the cat flap, with small semi-circle in the middle (big enough to get a hand through) so that we can lower the plastic front in evening; to securely lock the cat flap.
-To some extent when closed (when the cover is down over the cat flap) the plastic cover helps to keep some of the drafts out during the winter months.
-Albeit, I have since added a padded cover that bolts into place over the cat flap on a night to add insulation, and keep it draft free.
+At the back of this platform, I cut out a narrow slit the width of the drop-down cover to the cat flap, with a small semi-circle in the middle (big enough to get a hand through) so that we can lower the plastic front in the evening to securely lock the cat flap.
+To some extent, when it is in the closed position over the cat flap, the plastic cover helps keep drafts out during the winter months.
+I have since added a padded cover that bolts into place over the cat flap on a night to add insulation.

 The main base, on which the modified tree sits, is also raised because there’s another cat flap underneath it which leads into the house from the conservatory.

-The cat ladder was initially fitted to this base, but as mentioned above, has since been moved to span between the cat tree and one of the wall mounted platforms forming part of the cats’ highway.
+The cat ladder was initially fitted to this base, but as mentioned above, has since been moved to span between the cat tree and one of the wall-mounted platforms forming part of the cat highway.

 Transforming the Cat Tree into a Cat Highway

-With the modified cat tree in situ, and with spare wall space next to it, I decided to add wall mounted platforms, and utilise one of the roof beams in the conservatory, to expand the tree into a cats' highway.
+With the modified cat tree in situ, and with spare wall space next to it, I decided to add wall-mounted platforms, and utilise one of the roof beams in the conservatory, to expand the tree into a cat highway.